Must Try Chinese Dishes in Las Vegas Chinatown

 (702) 331-3789

 Clay pot rice ( 煲仔飯; pinyin: bāo zǎi fàn) is of Cantonese origins but is now popular throughout China, as well as all of southeast Asia.
-Yummy Rice serves delicious homestyle clay pots in a small 38 seat restaurant.
-What makes cooking rice in a clay pot unique, is that the rice develops a crunchy bottom layer, but almost slightly burnt in a fried rice-Spanish paella, yummy sort of way.
+Yummy Rice serves delicious homestyle clay pots in a small 38-seat restaurant.
+What makes cooking rice in a clay pot unique, is that the rice develops a crunchy bottom layer, but is almost slightly burnt in a fried rice-Spanish paella, yummy sort of way.
 The rice is the perfect vessel to absorb all of the wonderful flavors and aromas.
 The clay pots are served with a steamed egg on the side.

 More Yummy Rice